Cost To Pay a Utility Bill

 - Administrative and Overhead Costs (allocate overhead by employee, HR costs, etc.)

 - Other Costs

 IOMA, the Institute of Management and Administration, publishes a leading AP benchmarking study.
-Its 2010 study shows the median cost to pay an invoice is $6.24, with an average of $11.63.
+Its 2010 study showed the median cost to pay an invoice was $6.24, with an average of $11.63.
 Highly automated AP departments experienced a median cost of $5.78 per bill.*

 But what do those general statistics really tell you?
 Does the cost of $11.63 per invoice include the development and maintenance of an extensive data mart and reporting engine?
 Can your business analysts develop cost-saving strategies and mine the data for further process improvement?
 Does that cost include separate systems with appropriate business logic to manage energy costs?
 What if your cost was only 10 cents per invoice, but you had no reliable data or business intelligence tools to use in analyzing your costs?
 Is it worth it?